-The Ice Cool Confidence SkaterPlanner™ is a fantastic all-in-one resource to get you thinking about a plan for your skating instead of just drifting from day to day and finding you’re not progressing as quickly as you’d like.
-There are motivational and confidence exercises and fun pages too.
-And it’s a great place to keep all your skating information together – your goals, competition and test dates and results, monthly training notes, and planning for competitions and tests.
+The undated, start-anytime Ice Cool Confidence SkaterPlanner™ is a fantastic all-in-one resource to get you thinking about a plan for your skating instead of just drifting from day to day and finding you’re not progressing as quickly as you’d like.
+There are motivational and confidence exercises and fun pages too which are so important right now as we work through the challenges 2020 has brought us.
+And it’s a great place to keep all your skating information together – your goals, competition and test dates and results, monthly training notes, and planning for competitions and tests when they start again.

-There’s also an undated diary with plenty of space to write in those patch times, lesson changes, off-ice schedules, skate camps, competition and test dates, school homework and – most important of all, time out with friends.
+There’s a fill-in-your-own-date diary section with plenty of space to write in those patch times, lesson changes, off-ice schedules, skate camps, competition and test dates, school homework and – most important of all, time out zooms with friends.
 All this, wrapped up in a fabulous A5, spiral bound essential addition to the competitive skater’s kitbag.

 The SkaterPlanner™ now comes in an undated format so you can start at any time of the year.
 For those who have used previous annual editions, you’ll find plenty of your old favourite exercises and sources of information to keep you on track throughout the skating season, whether you start in January or July.
 Keep it in your skate bag and make it the coolest place in the rink!